igrigorik/http-client-hints/README.md

 * For cases where an environment change (layout, zoom, etc.) must trigger a new asset download, you should use art-direction with `source` and appropriate media queries.

 Use of Client Hints does not incur additional or unnecessary requests.
 However, as an extra optimization, the server should [advertise the Key caching header](http://igrigorik.github.io/http-client-hints/#rfc.section.2.3.2) to improve cache efficiency.

+#### Connection type

+The application may want to deliver an alternate set of resources (e.g. - alternate image asset, stylesheet, HTML document, media stream, and so on) based on the maximum downlink (`MD`) speed of the client, which is the standardized, or generally accepted, maximum download data rate for the underlying connection technology in use by the client.

+The underlying connection technology represents the generation and/or version of the network connection being used by the device.
+For example, "HSPA" (3.5G) for cellular, or "802.11g" for Wi-Fi.
+The relationship between an underlying connection technology and its maximum downlink speed is [captured in the table of maximum downlink speeds](http://w3c.github.io/netinfo/#underlying-connection-technology) in the W3C Network Information API.

+_Note: the advertised downlink speed represents the maximum theoretical speed for the underlying connection type - i.e. it's a ceiling value, not a representation of actual or recent speeds experienced by the client._

 ### Hands-on example